junguler/junguler.github.io/README.md

 #### what i'm planning to do in the near future:
 - [ ] add icons for each page and link the websites to the icons
+- [ ] add picture examples for each project in the second/project page
 - [ ] add bling, pictures, animated gifs, videos
 - [ ] change fonts for everything, add a [nerd font](https://github.com/ryanoasis/nerd-fonts) to this repo and use it's glyphs
 - [ ] replace the basic avatar with animated picture, preferably with fake 3d effect from G'mic